Davidslv/davidslv.github.com/_posts/2026-06-24-the-view-layer-rails-couldnt-see.markdown

 date:   2026-06-24
 series: engineers-notebook
 series_order: 9
-description: "Every layer of a Rails app has had static analysis for years — RuboCop on Ruby, Brakeman on security — except the one that ships HTML to users.
-Herb closes that blind spot by making ERB HTML-aware.
-Here is what that bought us in a real engine: ~190 templates pulled into the reach of tooling, a class of bugs caught as you type, and the honest reason Arbre had to go."
+description: "Every layer of a Rails app has had a parser-based linter for years — except the one that ships HTML.
+Marco Roth's Herb makes ERB HTML-aware.
+What that bought us in a real engine, what's still rough, and the honest reason Arbre had to go."
-image: /img/modular-rails-cover.png
+image: /img/og-the-view-layer.png
 ---

-The Rails view-layer question has consolidated.
-After years of churn — Arbre, Erector, the Slim and Haml DSLs, then the components debate — the community has settled, and at the same time ERB itself is being rebuilt as a first-class, HTML-aware foundation.
-The interesting part is not which template engine won the argument.
-It is *why* it won, and what changed underneath it to make the win durable.
-The community is moving **toward** ERB, not away from it, and the reason is a tool called Herb.

-I want to be specific about this, because I have been living it.
-We run [Marco Roth's Herb toolchain](https://herb-tools.dev) in production in a Rails engine, and the benefits were not the ones I expected when I wired it in.
-The headline feature — "an HTML-aware ERB parser" — sounds like a linter upgrade.
-It is actually the closing of a blind spot that Rails has had for its entire existence.
+For most of Rails' history, almost every layer of the stack has had a tool that *parses* it.
+RuboCop reads your Ruby as a syntax tree; Brakeman traces tainted data through it; ESLint reads your JavaScript.
+The view layer was the exception.
+The ERB linters we had worked on the *text* of the template, not on the HTML that text produces.

+[Marco Roth's Herb](https://herb-tools.dev) closes that gap: written in C, it parses HTML-with-embedded-ERB into a real syntax tree.
+We have run it in production in a Rails engine for a few months.
+Here is what we wired in, what it caught, and what is still rough.

 ## The blind spot

-Think about where static analysis already reaches in a mature Rails app.
-Your Ruby is read by RuboCop, line by line, with an AST that understands the language.
-Your security surface is read by Brakeman, which traces taint from request to query.
-Your migrations get checked for lock risk.
-Your JavaScript has ESLint and a type checker.
-Every layer of the stack has a tool that *understands* it — that parses it into a structure and reasons about that structure.

-Except one.
-The layer that actually emits HTML to the user.

-For twenty years, ERB tooling was string-based.
-The linters of the previous generation — `erb_lint`, `better-html` — did real and useful work, but they were fundamentally pattern-matching over text with some clever heuristics bolted on.
-They did not have a parse tree of *the HTML you were producing*.
-They could not reliably tell you that you had opened a `<div>` inside a `<p>`, or that you had interpolated user data into an attribute position where escaping rules differ from body text, because they were not parsing HTML — they were parsing ERB and squinting at the strings between the tags.
+For about twenty years, ERB tooling was string-based. `erb_lint` and `better-html` did useful work, but they pattern-matched over text — they had no parse tree of *the HTML you were producing*, so they could not reliably catch a `<div>` opened inside a `<p>`, or a value interpolated into an attribute where the escaping rules differ from body text.

-And that is the *good* case.
-The worse case is the one we actually had: large parts of our admin surface were written in **Arbre**, the Ruby DSL that ActiveAdmin uses to build markup with `div do … end` blocks instead of templates.
-Arbre is elegant to write.
-It is also completely invisible to every modern static-analysis tool.
-No HTML linter sees it, because there is no HTML in the file — only Ruby that happens to produce HTML at runtime.
-No language server can tell you a Stimulus target is misspelled inside it.
-No formatter touches it.
-Every `.html.arb` file we wrote was, in a real and measurable sense, a file outside the ecosystem.
+The harder case in our codebase was not ERB at all.
+Parts of our admin surface were written in **Arbre** — the object-oriented "DOM in Ruby" that ActiveAdmin uses to build markup with `div do … end` blocks instead of templates.
+Arbre first appeared in 2011 and solved a real problem of its era.
+I never warmed to the abstraction myself, but taste is beside the point here.
+The real issue is that Arbre is invisible to static analysis: there is no HTML in the file, only Ruby that emits HTML at runtime.
+No HTML linter sees it, no language server checks the Stimulus targets inside it, no formatter touches it.
+Every `.html.arb` file is a file outside the ecosystem.

-## What "HTML-aware" actually buys you
+## What a parse tree makes possible

-Herb is written in C and parses HTML-with-embedded-ERB into a genuine syntax tree.
-That single architectural decision is the whole story, because it moves an entire class of checks from "impossible with regexes" to "trivial with a tree."

-In our engine, `herb analyze` runs a set of parser-level validators that the old string linters simply could not express:

-- **Security** — ERB output in attribute position, where the escaping context is different from body text and where a naive `<%= %>` can let an attacker break out of an attribute.
-You cannot find this reliably without knowing you are *in* an attribute, which means you need to have parsed the HTML.
+Once you have a tree, checks become expressible that a string linter cannot do reliably.
+In our engine, `herb analyze` gates on two:

-- **Nesting** — malformed or invalid element nesting, the kind that browsers paper over silently and then render differently than you intended.
+- **Nesting** — invalid element nesting, the kind browsers silently repair and then render differently than you meant.
-- **Accessibility** — missing labels, the structural a11y checks that only make sense once you have the element tree in front of you.
+- **Accessibility** — structural checks (missing labels and the like) that only make sense with the element tree in front of you.

-None of those are exotic.
-They are the bread-and-butter mistakes that ship to production because nothing in the pipeline was looking.
-The shift from a string linter to a tree-based one is the same shift Ruby made when it got a real parser: you stop catching *some* of a problem with heuristics and start catching *the actual problem* structurally.
+Herb can also check security — for instance, output in an attribute position, where a naive `<%= %>` can break out of the attribute.
+We leave those rules off, though: `better_html` (under `erb_lint`) already owns ERB safety, and running both would just double-report.
+Either way the point holds: the tree is what makes the check possible at all.

+## The view layer has been consolidating on ERB

-## Read the room: where the view layer has actually been heading
+Herb did not appear in a vacuum.
+For a decade the view layer has been moving in one direction:

-This is not one tool appearing in a vacuum.
-It is the latest move in a decade-long consolidation, and the direction matters more than any single release.
-Here is the throughline:

 <style>
 .vl-timeline{margin:2rem 0;padding-left:1.6rem;border-left:2px solid var(--border-color)}